IAX Celebrating Success

 Keith Weller Lounge, King Power Stadium

-This event showcased activities that received support from the MRC Proximity to Discovery Scheme, using a combination talks and videos delivered by academics and industry partners to highlight successful projects.
+This event showcased activities that received support from the MRC Proximity to Discovery Scheme, using a combination of talks and videos delivered by academics and industry partners to highlight successful projects.
 Representatives from the University of Leicester, University Hospitals of Leicester, industry partners and UK Research and Innovation (Medical Research Council and Innovate) attended the event.

 Session 1: Supporting Early Career Researchers - introduction by Sarah White